 The bulb of Ornithogalum saundersiae is fleshy and measures up to 8 cm in diameter.
 It is a white-brown or gray-brown color and contains a number of small, edible seeds.
 These seeds are an important food source for some birds and mammals.

-The Saunders’ Star-of-Bethlehem is an excellent addition to any garden and is relatively easy to grow.
-It prefers full sun or partial shade, and prefers soils that are well-drained and neutral to slightly acidic.
-It requires regular watering during the summer months, but should be allowed to dry out between waterings.
+The Saunders’ Star of Bethlehem is an excellent addition to any garden and is relatively easy to grow.
+It prefers full sun or partial shade and soils that are well-drained and neutral to slightly acidic.
+It requires regular watering during the summer months but should be allowed to dry out between waterings.
 It can be propagated from seed or by division of the clump.

 It is a great choice for borders, containers, rock gardens, or any spot where its flowers can be enjoyed.
 It is also a great choice for naturalizing, as it will spread slowly over time to form a beautiful colony of star-shaped flowers.

 The Saunders’ Star-of-Bethlehem is a rare species that should be appreciated and conserved.
 It is an important part of the native ecosystem and provides food and nectar for pollinators.
 It is also a valuable horticultural species, as it is an attractive addition to gardens and is relatively easy to grow.
 For these reasons, it is important to protect and conserve this species and ensure it remains a part of our native flora.
 Ornithogalum saundersiae is a rare species of bulbous perennial plant found in the Eastern Cape Province of South Africa.
 It is part of the Hyacinthaceae family and is related to the more widely known Ornithogalum thyrsoides.
 This species is considered a threatened species due to its limited range and the destruction of its habitat.